lunayuehuang/Mse544-CustomVision/README.md

 Then in the propmted window, choose ```Browse local files```, and select one of the image from test folders.
 <img src="./Images/CV_object_detection_prediction_window.png" style="height: 100%; width: 100%;"/>

-It will automatically run the object detection on the selected image, and output results as this:
+It will automatically run the object detection on the selected image, and output results look like this:
 <img src="./Images/CV_object_detection_prediction_result.png" style="height: 100%; width: 100%;"/>
-You can change the ```Predicted Object Threshold```, and for this simple project, choose ```90%``` as the threshold value gives pretty good results.
+You can change the ```Predicted Object Threshold```, and for this simple project, choosing ```90%``` as the threshold value gives pretty good results.